pfansi/ecommerce-app/README.md

 This project required to build a Node.js ecpommerce back end application that will have the same fundanmental achitecture such as shopify or Woocommerce.
 The ecommerce application will be link to a Mysql database.
-It will use the the Express.js API and Sequelize to to interect with the database.
+It will use the the Express.js API and Sequelize to to interect with the database

 ## pseudo code description

 ## Build process

-- created a repository and a readme.md file for the project.
+- created a repository and a readme.md file for the project
+- created connections to the database and env file filed
+- connected and created a database ecommerce_db
+- installed all the necessary dependency to run the app in Node.js

 ## Installation: